slinlee/slinlee.github.io/wedding.md

 The official wedding events are happening from **July 2 - 5** in Iceland. **To best experience Iceland, we recommend staying *at least *one week.**

 Can't make it to Iceland?
-We're also planning a reception in the San Francisco Bay Area in August 2017.
-We'll update you with more details as planning continues.
+Join us at our [reception in the San Francisco Bay Area in August 2017](/banquet).
+(Remember to let us know if you're coming)
 </div>
 </div>
 </section>